beach hotel & retreat

 Is there surfing, fishing, snorkeling in the area?

 There are surf instructors and board rentals based right on our beach, Playa Escameca.
 You can also venture out straight from our beach for snorkeling, or we can arrange a boat trip so you can check out various places along the neighboring shores to enjoy the underwater world.
-Please bring your gear from home.
+You can bring your gear from home, or rent here.
 Additionally, we can arrange both on and offshore fishing expeditions.
+We have two boats available, one flat bottom deep-sea fishing boat and one smaller panga.

 How can we get around once on site?